vdbst/standard/README.md

 # Options

 ## Usage
 The option class is intended to be used as a return in functions that may or may not return a value.
-It should move the responibility of handling null values to the callee of the function.
-It should also make the developer that uses functions aware of the possibility of a null value.
+It should move the responibility of handling null/undefined values to the callee of the function.
+It should also make the developer that uses functions aware of the possibility of a null/undefined value.

-Basic usage
+Basic usage:
 ~~~js
 const { Option, OptionState } = require('@vdbst/std');